 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) Then, when I arrive, I’ll write letters to send with those you recommend to take to Jerusalem with your gift,

-OET-LVAnd whenever I_may_arrive, whomever if you_all_may_approve, by letters these I_will_be_sending, to_carry_away the grace of_you_all to Hierousalaʸm/(Yərūshālayim).
+OET-LV And whenever I_may_arrive, whomever if you_all_may_approve, by letters these I_will_be_sending, to_carry_away the grace of_you_all to Hierousalaʸm/(Yərūshālayim).

-SR-GNTὍταν δὲ παραγένωμαι, οὓς ἐὰν δοκιμάσητε, διʼ ἐπιστολῶν τούτους πέμψω, ἀπενεγκεῖν τὴν χάριν ὑμῶν εἰς Ἰερουσαλήμ.
+SR-GNT Ὅταν δὲ παραγένωμαι, οὓς ἐὰν δοκιμάσητε, διʼ ἐπιστολῶν τούτους πέμψω, ἀπενεγκεῖν τὴν χάριν ὑμῶν εἰς Ἰερουσαλήμ. ‡

 (Hotan de paragenōmai, hous ean dokimasaʸte, diʼ epistolōn toutous pempsō, apenegkein taʸn ⱪarin humōn eis Ierousalaʸm.)

-Key: yellow:verbs, orange:accusative/object, pink:genitive/possessor.
+Key: khaki:verbs, orange:accusative/object, pink:genitive/possessor.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).